EGKingLab/h2lifespan/ProjNotes.md

 ### 2018-02-01

-Reran coarse and fine optimization (threshold = 45).
+- Reran coarse and fine optimization (threshold = 45).
 Reran fecundity predicition.
+(KM)
+- Trying forcing the intercept through the origin.
+(KM)

+### 2018-02-02

+- Using an asymptotic through the origin model for prediction.
 (KM)